 Last year, the tC was the beneficiary of a mid-cycle facelift that brought more striking sheetmetal, an upgraded interior with more tech, and revised mechanicals.

 Handsome styling has always been part of the tC's appeal, and the latest model sports several new cues that further strengthen that already strong point.
 More shapely headlights with LED accents and a muscular lower grille give the coupe a fiercer face, while revised LED taillights and a reworked bumper freshen things up around back.

 The cabin builds on the exterior's "sports car" theme controls canted towards the driver, well-bolstered seats and the kind of flat-bottomed steering wheel usually found on serious high-performance vehicles.
 Despite some recent material upgrades, the plastics inside still skew towards the econobox end of the refinement spectrum.

-All tC models are fitted with Scion's new Display Audio system, which works through a 6.1-inch touchscreen and provides access to entertainment and Bluetooth connectivity functions.
-A similarly new navigation system option (which is bundled with a Scion BeSpoke Premium Sound System) includes streaming Bluetooth audio via Aha, which can play 30,000 different internet radio stations and also connects users to Facebook, Twitter, audiobooks and news reports.
+All tC models are fitted with Scion's Display Audio system, which works through a 6.1-inch touchscreen and provides access to entertainment and Bluetooth connectivity functions.
+An optional navigation system (which is bundled with a Scion BeSpoke Premium Sound System) includes streaming Bluetooth audio via Aha, which can play 30,000 different internet radio stations and also connects users to Facebook, Twitter, audiobooks and news reports.

 Powertrains and Handling

 The tC powers its front wheels with a 2.5-liter four-cylinder that produces 179 ponies and 173 lb-ft of torque.
 Those are fairly strong numbers for the segment, and buyers can make the most of the output with either a six-speed manual transmission or a six-speed automatic that was recently tweaked to provide quicker shifts and a racy rev-matching function.

 Fuel economy is rated at 23 mpg city/31 mpg highway for both manual and auto tC variants.